oxygen-dioxide/milk-ja-vocalsharp/README.md

 ## Changes to the source files
 - 0.2s of blank audio are added to the begin and end of each audio file to meet vocalsharp's requirement.
 - oto.ini files are converted to main.vsdxmf with my python script
+- The volume of different pitches are unified.

 ## Links
 - CV：Xepheris